-- " A downgrade of DekaBank's ratings could be triggered by (1) a lowering of the bank's BCA; (2) a deterioration in the implied creditworthiness of its owners; (3) weakening cross-sector support assumptions; and/or (4) a reduction in rating uplift as a result of our LGF analysis. - " DekaBank's BCA could come under pressure if additional risks emerge from its commercial banking activities, if the bank fails to maintain capital ratios at adequate levels, or if profitability declines further.
+- " A downgrade of DekaBank's ratings could be triggered by (1) a lowering of the bank's BCA; (2) a deterioration in the implied creditworthiness of its owners; (3) weakening cross-sector support assumptions; and/or (4) a reduction in rating uplift as a result of our LGF analysis. - " DekaBank's BCA could come under pressure if additional risks emerge from its commercial banking activities, if the bank fails to maintain capital ratios at adequate levels, or if profitability declines further; an ever higher reliance on market funding or a weaker quality of market funding could also result in pressure on the BCA.
 We would expect, though, that a one-notch downgrade of the BCA would be offset by additional affiliate support.